 Strut bars are different from sway bars in several key ways.
-One being that while strut bars are installed under your hood, sway bars are a bar connecting two wheels together.
-Connecting the front wheels increases understeer, and using a rear bar increases oversteer.
+One is that while strut bars are installed under your hood, sway bars are a bar connecting two wheels together.
+Connecting the front wheels increases understeer, and using a rear sway bar increases oversteer.
 Strut bars and sway bars are both designed to unify the suspension and improve handling, and using one doesn’t mean that you can’t use the other as well.
 Sway bars do a better job of reducing body roll.

 Strut Bar Pros and Cons

-Installation for Mustang Strut Tower Braces
+Installing a Mustang Strut Tower Brace

 Because of the way strut bars cut across the engine bay, they’re pretty phenomenal for car shows, or really for anyone who spends a significant amount of time with their hood popped open and who likes to show off their hard work.